Practical skills you need to not only survive, But enjoy your renovation!

 Who you work with on your renovation is probably the most important decision you are going to make.
 If you get this crucial decision wrong things can go south very quickly.

-From the architect to the builder ensure that you have done your due diligence.
+From the architect to the builder or home renovation specialist ensure that you have done your due diligence.
 Assess your team on their quality, their communication, professionalism and credentials.

 You have probably heard of the saying ‘you get what you pay for?
 Well we think that is definitely the case in the construction industry.
 When it comes to finding the right tradespeople for your project beware of the lowest price.
 More often than not if it seems too good to be true, then it probably is.